Little Red Monkey: Production

 The film was made by Anglo-Amalgamated at Merton Park Studios, a co-production with Anglo Guild.
+The movie also had the involvement of Todon Productions, the company of Donna Reed and her husband Tony Owen.

 Critical reception

 The Monthly Film Bulletin said: "Some efficient photography and editing eke out the meagre excitements".

 Variety wrote: “Like many British-produced pictures, it lacks American-type pace and is a routine entry in the program market.
 Conte portrays a U.S. State Dept. officer ... but displays little of the dash and ingenuity such a part calls for."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as “average” and wrote: “Conte and direction a cut above the rest in this moderately exciting thriller".

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Ken Hughes honed his skills as a director of thrillers working on the Scotland Yard B-movie series.
 Consequently, this quota quickie has a great deal more substance and style than many of its contemporaries. ...
 Hughes keeps the action on the boil, while Russell Napier and Rona Anderson are fine as a Scotland Yard detective and his niece."